CrowsOfWar/AvatarMod-Docs/classes/ability.rst

 The :code:`Ability` class represents an ability that `benders <bender.html>`_ can use.
 Abilities are singletons; they don't contain any information specific to a particular bender (`AbilityData is used for this <ability-data.html>`_). :code:`Ability` instances are most important because they define the in-game ability's behavior.

 An instance of an ability can be obtained with :code:`Abilities.get(abilityName)`, and abilities are executed by calling :code:`Bender.executeAbility(abilityName)`.
-Avoid directly using an Ability instance unless you are sure that ability is installed (`explanation <#Offline>`_).
+Avoid directly using an Ability instance unless you are sure that ability is installed (see Offline section).

 Information common to all abilities include: